 Question presented: An intractable conflict has arisen over the performance prong of the test for ineffective assistance of counsel laid out in Strickland v.
 Washington, 466 U.S. 668 (1984): When the actual basis for counsel's acts or omissions was unreasonable, may a court nevertheless hold, based on an invented rationale, that defense counsel's performance was reasonable?

-Click here to view Shelton's certiorari petition.
-The case was distributed for the January 6, 2017 conference.
-On December 30, 2016, a response to the petition was requested.
-The case has been distributed for the March 31, 2017 conference.
+Click here to view Garner's certiorari petition.
+The case has been distributed for the April 21, 2017 conference.